Lecture 15 - Class Activity ANCOVA

 4. Choose appropriate methods based on whether slopes are homogeneous

-5. Visualize your results clearly showing the relationship between variables
+5. Visualize your results showing relationship between variables

 6. Check all assumptions using diagnostic plots